 Edward C. Wack

-Edward C. Wack is the Head of the Biotechnology and Human Systems Division at MIT Lincoln Laboratory.
+Edward C. Wack is the head of the Biotechnology and Human Systems Division at MIT Lincoln Laboratory.
 In this role, he shares responsibility for research, development, evaluation, and technology transfer of advanced technologies and systems for chemical and biological defense, human health and performance, and global resilience to climate, conflict, and disaster threats.

-Mr. Wack was also the Director of Future Acquisition at the Joint Program Executive Office for Chemical and Biological Defense (JPEO-CBD) within the Department of Defense.
+Wack was also the Director of Future Acquisition at the Joint Program Executive Office for Chemical and Biological Defense (JPEO-CBD) within the Department of Defense.
 He was responsible for leading the JPEO-CBD's future technology strategy and coordinating that strategy with the other members of the chemical and biological defense program, civilian government organizations, and international partners.
 He led efforts to develop integrated system of systems concepts for chemical and biological defense.

-Mr. Wack earned a BA degree in mathematics from the College of the Holy Cross and an MS degree in bioinformatics from Brandeis University.
+Wack earned a BA degree in mathematics from the College of the Holy Cross and an MS degree in bioinformatics from Brandeis University.